eclipse-ee4j/starter/README.md

     <img src="images/jakartaee_logo.jpg" width="100%">
 </p>

 Welcome to the official Eclipse Foundation starter for Jakarta EE.
 The starter is a Maven Archetype that generates sample code to get you going quickly with simple Jakarta EE microservices projects.
+The starter will include a web UI in a subsequent release.

 ## Generate Jakarta EE Project
-In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):
+In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute the following.
+Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi) (we have tested with Java SE 8, Java SE 11 and Java SE 17).

 ```
 mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="1.0.0"